bennylope/bennylope.github.com/_posts/2013-11-25-richmond-gis.md

 comments: true
 teaser: >
-    Open data is the new hotness for municipal governments that want to server their constituents, seem hip, or both.
+    Open data is the new hotness for municipal governments that want to serve their constituents, look hip, or both.
 Often the data is available to the public but a reasonable way of accessing it, especially programmatically, is wanting.
 This post begins the odyssey of finding, categorizing, and cleaning that data, so that it can be put